aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 - *atLeast*: Makes it possible to check that a particular validation rule matches a minimum number of the target nodes
 - *atMost*: Makes it possible to check that a particular validation rule matches a maximum number of the target nodes
+- *exactly*: Makes it possible to check that a particular validation rule matches a exact number of the target nodes

 The following API describes a RAML API with different endpoints supporting each a different set of HTTP operations: